Marlin Briscoe

 Marlin Oliver Briscoe (September 10, 1945 – June 27, 2022), nicknamed "the Magician", was an American professional football player who was a quarterback and wide receiver in the American Football League (AFL) and National Football League (NFL).
-In October 1968, after being selected by the AFL's Denver Broncos, he became the first black starting quarterback in professional football, and established a Denver rookie record of 14 touchdown passes that season.
+In October 1968, after being selected by the AFL's Denver Broncos, he became the first black starting quarterback in professional football, and threw 14 touchdown passes as a rookie, establishing a Broncos record which stood until 2024.
 He played professionally for nine years.

 Early life

 Briscoe was born in Oakland, California, on September 10, 1945.
 He relocated to Omaha, Nebraska, with his mother when he was five years old after his parents divorced.
-He attended Omaha South High School, where he starred in several sports and played at running back for a football team that won the state championship.
+He attended Omaha South High School, where he starred in several sports and played at running back for a football team that won the Nebraska state championship.
 He also played tennis in high school.

 College career

 After graduating from high school, Briscoe played college football at Omaha University from 1963 to 1967.
+One of his summer jobs at that time was at the Armour slaughterhouse in South Omaha.
 The year after he graduated, his college's name was changed to University of Nebraska at Omaha.

 Playing at quarterback, Briscoe led his team to a 27–11 record and three conference titles.
 He left with 22 school records, including completion percentage (55%), passing yards (4,935), touchdown passes (52), and total offensive yards (6,253).
 Briscoe was inducted into the College Football Hall of Fame in 2016.

 Professional career

 Briscoe was and 177 lb when the AFL's Denver Broncos selected him in the fourteenth round of the 1968 draft at age 22.
 The Broncos intended to convert him to cornerback, but Briscoe had negotiated for a chance to compete for the quarterback position.

 On September 29, 1968, starter Steve Tensi suffered a broken collarbone, and backup Joe DiVito was spotty.
 Head coach Lou Saban summoned Briscoe from the sidelines in the fourth quarter against the Boston Patriots to give him a try.
 Briscoe's first play was a 22-yard completion.
 On his second series he orchestrated an 80-yard touchdown drive.
 He completed a 21-yard pass and ran for 38 more himself, carrying it the last 12 yards for the score.

-A week later, on October 6, Briscoe became the first starting African-American quarterback in the AFL.
-He threw 14 touchdown passes that year in just five starts, including four on November 24 against Buffalo; both are still Broncos rookie records.
-He also threw for 335 yards in that game, a rookie record that stood until John Elway broke it in 1983, and one of only three 300+ yard rookie games in franchise history.
-He completed 41.5 percent of his passes, and averaged 7.1 yards per attempt and his 17.1 yards per completion led the American Football League (and ranks 18th all-time).
-He also ran for 308 yards and three touchdowns.